Last Updated on January 24, 2023 by Dee

 Try out different drawing tools like smudge, blur, sharpen, etc., to achieve the desired look.

-A couple of great tools Photoshop offers for digital painting are Blur and Smudge: the former is used to soften an area while the latter is used to blend colors together.
+A couple of great tools Photoshop offers for cool digital art and digital painting are Blur and Smudge: the former is used to soften an area while the latter blends colors together.

 You can get some great results with these tools!